Loose & Expressive Watercolour: Understanding Tonal Values with Nina Volk

 Invited curator for BIC 2026 (Caudete, Spain) – Australia featured as guest country

-Judge for WSQ Art Show and Beyond the Divide Art Show
+Judge for WSQ Art Show and Beyond the Divide Art Show2026: Voted in as President of WSV 2026 and has an upcoming Solo Exhibition in June 2026.

 Renowned not only for her expressive paintings but also for her generosity as a teacher, Nina is frequently invited to demonstrate and teach internationally, including upcoming workshops in Spain (2025).
 Her work continues to resonate with collectors and students alike for its emotional depth, technical mastery, and storytelling power.